nvattipalli/DFT_FrequencyFiltering/README.md

 -------------
 2. Frequency Filtering:
 (15 Pts.)
 Write Code to perfrom image filtering in the frequency domain by modifying the DFT of images using different Masks.
-Filter images using six different filters ideal low pass, ideal high pass, butterworth low pass, butterworth high pass, gaussian low pass and gaussian high pass filter.
+Filter images using six different filters ideal low pass (ideal_l), ideal high pass (ideal_h), butterworth low pass (butterworth_l), butterworth high pass (butterworth_h), gaussian low pass (gaussian_l) and gaussian high pass filter (gaussian_h).
 The input to your program is an image, name of the mask, cuttoff frequency and order(only for butterworth filter).

 - Starter code available in directory DFT/
 - DFT/Filtering.py: